metavalent/metavalent.github.io/_posts/2023-05-11-13-08-48-Expression-Trees.md

 modified: 2023-05-11T13:15:38-07:00
 ---

-### Math humor ftw 🤣
+### Math Humor FTW 🤣

 "I'm not convinced, but let's keep going.
-It'll all become a bit clearer when we see what all the operations are."
+It'll all become a bit clearer when we see what all the operations are." &ndash; Stephen Wolfram

 Another case where mathematics often makes pretty decent philosophy.